atul-github/linkedin-posts/README.md

-# Introduction
+# LinkedIn Post Analysis

-This application allows you to upload a .jsonl file containing LinkedIn posts.
-It creates nodes for LinkedIn members and edges to connect them.
-A simple Streamlit UI is provided to interact with the application.
+This application allows you to upload a .jsonl file containing LinkedIn posts and then it generates a graph of connections between LinkedIn members.
+Nodes represent individuals/companies, and edges connect them based on interactions such as posting, commenting, and resharing.
+A simple Streamlit UI is provided to interact with the application and visualize connections.

 # Install